droglenc/NCGraphing/resources/Syllabus-Current.md

 An overall grade will be computed from your performance on daily exercises (75%) and a final project (25%), which are both described below.

 ### Exercises
 Most course modules will have exercises that will be due by 3pm on the day of the *next* class period after the exercises are completed.
 For examle, if we complete a module in Monday's class period then the exercises for that module will be due on Wednesday (two days later) by 3pm.
-All exercises should be formatted as I described on the first day of class and handed in to me by uploading your MSWord document to XXX.
+All exercises should be formatted as I described on the first day of class and handed in to me by uploading your HTML document to XXX.

 Each exercise set is worth 10 points and will be graded with a two-part rubric.
 The first part of the rubric is based on your *completion* of the exercise.